 They learned about science and history from books such as This Country of Ours, Minn of the Mississippi, and The Handbook of Nature Study.
 Whenever I felt that a particular book was a little too advanced, I would read along with my kids.

 6th grade – Jr. High

-You can take a look at her 8th grade reading list here.
+You can take a look at her 8th-grade reading list here.
 It’s not for the squeamish!
-Reading challenging material has given her the mental acuity to challenge what she reads!
-At one point during The Sea Around Us by Rachel Carson, she asked, “Mom, what was wrong with this lady??”
+Reading challenging material has given her the mental acuity to analyze and even challenge what she reads.
 I loved that she could read something and process the author’s message through an intelligent filter, not just accept every word as the gospel truth.

 I can see now how homeschooling has created two very independent learners.
 Most days my daughter just looks at her Ambleside schedule and decides what needs to be done.
 My son still needs some prodding but once he gets going, he’s fine with working on his own.

-I’ve written before about the difficulties of homeschooling but now that we’re on the home stretch, I almost wish we could start over.
+I’ve written before about homeschool challenges, but now that both kids have reached the collegiate level, I almost wish we could start over.
 I loved those crazy days of reading aloud to my son and daughter and even those moments when one or both would crawl all over me, knocking over the book, and fighting about who got to sit on Mom’s lap.
 The TV commercials tell us that the Army is the toughest job you’ll ever love, but I disagree.
 Being a homeschooling mom is tougher but having your kids close by and learning together is priceless.